 Just type inside the box.
-You can also click the images.
+You can also click the keys.

 I've tried to implement existing keyboard layouts and to follow standards as much as possible.
 Many layouts are exact copies of Windows or Linux implementations.
 I haven't implemented any Apple layouts.

 Some layouts, such as Thai, have a special key that toggles with the English (US) layout.
 Both layouts' labels are displayed on the keys.

 Gray characters are produced with Alt Gr.
 Blue characters are dead keys, which means that they are pressed before a base character.